kasbuunk/transmit/README.md

 ## Roadmap

 The roadmap lists many features, additional `Message` variants and targeted deployment environments, as well as other interesting features that make the state management of the Transmit program much more powerful.
 The roadmap is expected to change its contents and priorities.
 It is not ready to be shared publicly as of the current state of affairs.

-## Miscelaneous

-### Health checks

-The program has health checking enabled, such that other programs can poll whther the service is live and ready.
-As such the [gRPC Health Checking Protocol](https://github.com/grpc/grpc/blob/master/doc/health-checking.md) is implemented.
-Other services, including the Kubernetes control plane itself, can poll the health and determine if and where to route traffic.

-### Metrics

-The program supports Prometheus metrics to measure events of interest, primarily the main function calls and whether or not they were successful.

-### Graceful shutdown

-The program is configured to gracefully shut down its asynchronously running components upon a set of cancellation signals: `SIGINT` and `SIGTERM`.